ValvePython/vdf/README.rst

 The module works just like ``json`` to convert VDF to a dict, and vise-versa.

-Known Issues
+Poblems & solutions
 ------------

-- order is not preserved due to using ``dict``
+- There are known files that contain duplicate keys.
+This can be solved by creating a class inherating from `dict` and implementing a way to handle duplicate keys.

-- there are known files that contain duplicate keys
+- By default the module uses `dict`, so key order is preserved.
+If key order is important then I suggest using `collections.OrderedDict`.
+See example.

 Install